The body of your essay is the place for you to prove the thesis that you made in the introduction. How do you do this?

 Here’s an example of a counterargument:

-This example is a bit lengthy, but many counterarguments can be made in only one to two sentences—meaning coming up with one doesn’t have to be a whole lot of work.
+Many counterarguments can be made in only one to two sentences—meaning coming up with one doesn’t have to be a whole lot of work.
 If you struggle thinking of a counterargument, simply think of the opposite of your position.

 Here’s a simple example that often works: